 Kanna Serving Size

 Since the Kanna industry is unregulated, there is no set serving limits for the product.
-However, a thriving Kanna community exists, and Kanna users have used their expertise to determine standard serving amounts.
+However, avid Kanna users have used their expertise to determine standard serving amounts.
 You’ll find the suggestions below.

-One should note there is a distinct difference between traditional Kanna and Kanna extracts.
+Note: There is a distinct difference between traditional Kanna Powder and Kanna extracts.
 Since the extracts are more potent, an adjustment to the serving is necessary.

 Kanna Usage from a Scientific Standpoint